pg42859/SIB/README.md

 The *dataset* folder contains some illustrative datasets.

-The *script* folder contains some scripts to test yout code:
+The *script* folder contains some scripts to test your code:

 `python scripts/dataset.py`